PopovMP/image-holder/README.md

 ## Features

- - Self hosted app on node.js
+ - Image Holder is a self hosted app on node.js
- - Provides a Drag / Drop images upload.
+ - It provides a Drag / Drop images upload.
- - Stores the files in a public local folder.
+ - It stores the files in a public local folder.
- - Requires a pass key for an upload (set in the server).
+ - It may require a pass key for an upload (set in the server's settings).
- - Shows an image preview.
- - It is possible to upload multiple images at once.
+ - It shows teh latest images preview on load.

 ![Screnshot](https://image-holder.forexsb.com/store/image-holder-screenshot.png)